yrf1/RussiaUkraine_weibo_dataset/README.md

 A team at HKUST has released a [Russo-Ukranian Crises Twitter dataset](https://github.com/ehsanulhaq1/russo_ukraine_dataset).
 Check it out if you're interested.

 ## References
-If you found our dataset and work helpful, please cite:
+If you find our dataset \& work helpful, please cite:
 ```
 @misc{fung22ruw,
   title={A Weibo Dataset for the 2022 Russo-Ukrainian Crisis},